-In this case, you can notice that the fake Yeezys have the opening of the tongue too wide and curvy, while the legit Yeezys are more straighten.
+The fake Yeezys have the opening of the tongue too wide and curvy.

 On the fake pair, the opening is slightly wider and the structure of the tongue slightly differs from the structure of the tongue in an authentic pair.

 Compare your sneakers to the ones in the image above and if it seems like the opening of the sneaker is slightly wider and the tongue is not as elongated as it appears to be on the authentic sneaker in the picture, then what you have in your hands might be a replica.